rev22/jsconsole/README.markdown

 - Permalink to individual executions

 # Hosting jsconsole yourself

+The server-side code is used mainly only for the remote debugging feature.

 This requires that you install [node.js](http://nodejs.org).
 Once installed, download this project (or clone it using git)